18 MarGreen Infrastructure Solutions and Benefits

 Improved Water Quality

-Green infrastructure has been proven beneficial to water quality by reducing stormwater runoff, algal blooms and in-situ erosion.
+Green infrastructure reduces stormwater runoff, algal blooms and in-situ erosion.

 Green infrastructure can contribute positively to the health of a watershed through the reduction of stormwater runoff.
 Infiltration practices, floodplain management, and land conservation supplement other measures to reduce flood risk.